 Limited Restricted Residential ("BC-A/r" Contractor License Classification)

-Contractors may apply for a Limited License with a BC-A/r classification, which restricts residential contractors to building in the amount of *$70,000 or less.
-In lieu of the exams, they may attend a course at a community college.
-All other application requirements must be fulfilled, including a personal board interview. *See proposed rules of July 31, 2013 for increasing this limit up to $125,000.
-Check the website or sign-up for email notifications for effective date of new rules.
+Contractors may apply for a Limited License with a BC-A/r classification, which restricts residential contractors to building in the amount of *$125,000 or less.
+In lieu of the exams, they may attend a course at a community college .
+All other application requirements must be fulfilled, including a personal board interview.
+The BC-A/r licensee cannot exceed their monetary limit; there is not a 10% tolerance.
+In addition, they cannot joint venture with another licensed contractor to combine monetary limits.
+The contractor's monetary limit must cover the total project, which includes: land, labor, materials and equipment, as well as profit.
 More information is also available at "BC-A/r" on the Forms and Applications section of the web.

 LICENSEE - GENERAL INFORMATION